Project

 Actions #28

-Updated by nintendomaniac64 about 6 years ago
+Updated by nintendomaniac64 almost 7 years ago

 I just remembered this after nearly having a livestreamer (who got shipped a Ryzen 2400G early by Amazon on accident) to run luabench in Dolphin 5.0.
 However, he completely "noped" out when he noticed that my unofficial "for dummies" edition was hosted on Google Drive, but as he was someone that hasn't used Dolphin before I couldn't have entirely expected him to try doing things the manual way.